The Nagus: Reception

 Zach Handlen of The A.V.
-Club, bemoaned the fact that the Ferengi are entire essentially a horrible cultural stereotype and that it provides a very limited platform on which to base a story.
-He called it a clever story about the limits of power, praised the casting of Shawn, and the character work of Shimmerman.
+Club, bemoaned the fact that in his opinion the Ferengi are "essentially a horrible cultural stereotype and that it provides a very limited platform on which to base a story".
+He called it a clever story about the limits of power, praised the casting of Shawn and the character work of Shimerman.
 "Without Shimerman, this would've been intolerable.
 With him, it’s surprisingly not bad.
 It's still not good, though."
-Handlen said the subplot with Jake and Nog the most successful part of the story.
+Handlen said the subplot with Jake and Nog was the most successful part of the story.
 "It's a simple story, and effectively finds the best out of two characters we've been given reason to doubt."

-Keith DeCandido of Tor.com rated the episode 6 out of 10, and called it "a delightful little episode that sets the tone for future Ferengi tales".
-He praised the casting of Wallace Shawn, Shimerman's performance, the hilarious Godfather riff, but concludes that it is the B-story with Jake and Nog that gives the episode its heart.
+Keith DeCandido of Tor.com rated the episode six out of ten, and called it "a delightful little episode that sets the tone for future Ferengi tales".
+He praised the casting of Wallace Shawn, Shimerman's performance, the hilarious Godfather riff, but concluded that it is the B-story with Jake and Nog that gives the episode its heart.

-In 2018, CBR ranked Grand Nagus Zek, the character introduced in this episode, as the 13th best recurring character of all Star Trek.
+In 2018, CBR ranked Grand Nagus Zek, the character introduced in this episode, as the 14th best recurring character of all Star Trek.